belle-kochapon/Magical-Cat-Quiz/README.md

 ## Usage

 Open the application in your browser at `http://localhost:3000`.
-Answer the multiple-choice questions about cat breeds.
+Answer the multiple-choice questions that best suit your personality.

 ## Technologies Used